 \begin{theorem}[\cite{BelkBleakMatucci}] Let $G$ be a hyperbolic group, and let $\varphi\colon \C_v\to \partial_h G$ be a system of addresses for $\partial_h G$.
 If $\partial_h G$ has no isolated points, then the induced action of $G$ on\/ $\C_v$ is by rational homeomorphisms. \end{theorem}

 Between \cref{prop:hyp_similarities} and \cref{thrm:BBM}, so far the action of $G$ on $\partial_h G$ gives us a map from $G$ to an RSG, which constitutes progress toward \cref{thrm:hyp_to_contracting}, that every hyperbolic group embeds in a full, contracting RSG.
 Obviously embedding into a contracting RSG would be enough to embed into a full, contracting RSG, so achieving ``full'' is not an issue.
-However, there are the following obstacles to further progress: \begin{enumerate} \item If $G$ has non-trivial finite normal subgroups, then the action of $G$ on $\partial_h G$ might not be faithful (see \cref{rmk:horofunction_problems}). \item We do not know whether $\partial_h G$ has no isolated points, or whether the type graph $\Gamma$ for $G$ has an irreducible core. \end{enumerate} We conjecture that (ii) holds for every non-elementary hyperbolic group, i.e.\ every hyperbolic group that is not virtually cyclic.
-However, in the present paper we will sidestep these difficulties by first embedding $G$ into the free product $G*\Z$.
-We prove in the next subsection that $G*\Z$ always has properties (i) and (ii) above, and therefore $G*\Z$ is isomorphic to an RSG.
+However, there are the following obstacles to further progress: \begin{enumerate} \item If $G$ has non-trivial finite normal subgroups, then the action of $G$ on $\partial_h G$ might not be faithful (see \cref{rmk:horofunction_problems}). \item We do not know whether $\partial_h G$ has no isolated points, or whether the type graph $\Gamma$ for $G$ has an irreducible core. \end{enumerate} We conjecture that (ii) is never a problem if the hyperbolic group $G$ is non-elementary, i.e.\ not virtually cyclic.
+In the present paper we will sidestep these difficulties by first embedding $G$ into the free product $G*\Z$.
+We prove in the next subsection that for $G*\Z$, the obstacles (i) and (ii) are alleviated, and therefore $G*\Z$ is isomorphic to an RSG.
 Following this, it will just remain to prove the contracting property.

 \newswitch{here}\setTrue{here}